leonardr/olipy/README.md

 About 5000 English adjectives, sorted roughly by frequency of occurrence.

+### `corpora.words.by_syllable_count`

+A map of numbers 1-8 to English words with the corresponding number of syllables.

 ### `corpora.words.common_nouns`

 Lists of English nouns, sorted roughly by frequency of occurrence.